WSU-4110/Travel-Companion/README.md

 ### Translator
 Travel-Companion features an on board translator utilizing DeepL's Translation API providing Accurate Text-to-Text translation for 20+ Languages.
--Future implementation will include a speech to text inscriber as well as a language detection.

 ### Itenerary Generator
 Our Itenereary generator will be able to take a provided location (City,Country) and utilize AI to generate a Itenerary at a specified length for